Testing frameworks integration

 Our packages do not require any special configuration in this framework.

 For the best testing experience, we recommend combining vitest with the react testing library .
-After installing respective dependencies, create a testing setup file, tests/setup.js
+After installing respective dependencies, create a testing setup file, tests/setup.js, for example:

 import { expect, afterEach } from 'vitest';